The Changing American Family

 Underlined vocabulary terms are defined below, followed by discussion questions

 The family was a key building block of American culture.
 Immigrants were grateful for America’s opportunities to earn a decent living and educate their children, as well as to worship freely and escape old-world politics.
 In almost every culture that mixed together to become America, a strong father led his family.
 Traditions taught everyone their place in a structured, extended family.
-But “the family” in America is changing, as traditions clash with American values like technology, education and individualism.
+But “the family” in America is changing, as traditions conflict with American values like technology, education, and individualism.

-As late as the 1980s, families watched a single TV-set together or played a board game after sharing a meal.
+As late as the 1980s, families watched a single television together or played a board game after sharing a meal.
 Then came cheaper TVs with more channels, then computers (with games), followed by the Internet and smartphones.
 Today, family members grab “convenience” food and head to their own rooms with a smartphone (social media) and countless “streaming” entertainment choices.
 Technology and personal choices are pushing families apart.

 Vocabulary: